DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 1. Add Map Annotation Button

    Allows users to add labels to the map.
+See [Adding Map Annotations](#adding-map-annotations) for more detail.

 2. Get link Button